jchatel/quickmail-next-docs/inbox-settings/buying-gmail-accounts-domains-through-quickmail.md

 ![screenshot](../images/007_file-LzD2XGvVrF.png)

-**Step 8.** After payment, the email accounts will automatically appear in the **Channels** page within 48 hours and will be ready for use.
+**Step 8.** After payment, the email accounts will automatically appear in the **Emails** page within 48 hours and will be ready for use.

 **Note:** Domains purchased through QuickMail have a ★ icon on their thumbnail.
 Email accounts in Stealth Mode display a detective icon next to "Google."